lheywang/VolumeMixer/code/device/doc/eeprom.md

 Images are written randomly on the EEPROM address space to get a near constant wear levelling of the cells.
 Thus, addresses are always multiple of 128 (size of an image).
 First image start on byte 64, then 192, then 320...

+There is about 63 possibles icons on the EEPROM, but only 15 are used, leaving 75% of the chip for wear levelling usage.

 ---